mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

 calculations.
 These lists will be recalculated at intervals specified by the *neighbor* input parameter.

+For efficiency, the *contact_matrix* function from MDAnalysis is used :cite:`michaud2011mdanalysis`.
+The *contact_matrix* function returns information about atoms located at a distance less than the cutoff from one another.

-Update cross coefficients
+Update Cross Coefficients
 -------------------------

-At the same time as the neighbor lists are getting build up, let us also pre-calculate the cross coefficients.
-This will make the force calculation more practical (see below).
+As the neighbor lists are being built, let us also pre-calculate the cross coefficients.
+This will make the force calculation more efficient (see below).

 .. label:: start_Utilities_class